Schedule Service

 The right answer depends on a few key factors, including the price of the repair, the age of your unit, and its overall performance.
 A trusted technician can give you a clear picture of your system’s health after a thorough inspection.
 But before you even make that call, you can use a couple of simple guidelines to help you think through your options and prepare for the conversation.
 Understanding these points will help you make a confident decision that keeps your home comfortable and your budget intact.

-Weighing the Cost of Repair vs. Replacement
+Comparing the Cost: Repair vs. Replacement

 When you get a quote for a major repair, it’s natural to wonder if that money would be better spent on a brand-new system.
 A helpful guideline to use is the “$5,000 rule.”
 To use it, you simply multiply your HVAC unit’s age in years by the estimated repair cost.
 If the total is more than $5,000, a full replacement is often the smarter financial move.